IshanRajani/IshanRajani/README.md

 Hi,

-My name is Ishan Rajani, I am a sr. software developer as well as technical trainer.
+My name is Ishan K Rajani, I am a sr. software developer as well as technical trainer.
 I am very passionate about my work and I am experienced with demonstrated history of working in field of Full Stack Development with strong command in managing live projects.

 Email : ishanrajani@gmail.com
 Linkedin Profile : https://www.linkedin.com/in/ishan-rajani-6a558b50/